Last Updated on

 However, I do recommend having a go at building a pull up bar or even building a dip bar.
 These are relatively easy to over-engineer and keep you safe when performing pull ups or dips.

-The photo below shows my very first DIY pull up bar.
+The photo below shows my very first DIY pull up bar when I was still in high school.
 Shown on the left.
-I used this way back when I was in high school.
 You can even see some gymnastic rings hanging up on the right.

 I’m currently in the planning phase to build a new outdoor gym station.
 Instead of a single pull up bar or dip bar, it will incorporate both with a bunch of extras for a total body weight workout.
 I’ll be documenting the whole process.
 So stay tuned for an epic how to post!